kerry-davis/maori-fishing-calendar-react/docs/architecture/DATA_MODEL.md

 - Saved locations encrypt name, water, location, and notes fields client-side.
 - Authenticated users persist their most recent selection to `userSettings.lastKnownLocation` (lat, lon, name, updatedAt ISO).
 LocationContext restores it on login once `userDataReady` and encryption are true; guest sessions clear it when users change.
 - Saved location imports now re-use `createSavedLocation` per entry so the 10-item limit and 0.0001° duplicate guard rail are enforced; duplicate coordinates surface as skipped-with-warning entries rather than overwriting existing documents.
+- Inactivity auto-logout stores timestamps in `localStorage` under `lastUserActivityAt` tagged with `lastUserActivityUid`; AuthContext ignores stale values recorded for other accounts and refreshes the pair as soon as a session starts, preventing re-login loops after long idle windows.

 ### Update semantics and guardrails (to prevent data loss and display drift)
 - FISH_CAUGHT photo fields are preserved on updates unless an explicit removal signal is provided.
 Clients MUST NOT clear photo-related fields by omission.